Nikita-svg/pm25-health-india/README.md

-# PM2.5 and Maternal Health in India
+# PM2.5 and Health in India

 ## Overview
 This project constructs a district-level panel dataset of air pollution exposure (PM2.5) in India using satellite-based data and administrative boundaries.
 The goal is to analyze the impact of air pollution on maternal and child health outcomes using DHS data.